Soll - slopes

-The Hochsöll gondolabahn – a ski-bus ride or a 15-minute walk away – takes you up to the main skiing and the links with the rest of the Ski Welt.
+The Hochsöll gondolabahn – a very short ski-bus ride or a 15-minute walk away – takes you up to the main skiing and the links with the rest of the Ski Welt.
 A further gondola rises to the Hohe Salve, the highest point of the Ski Welt and the centre of the area’s most challenging runs.
 There are a couple of good black runs from the peak.

 The majority of the runs in this area are marked red – but the Ski Welt does tend to overgrade runs.
 They would be blue in many other areas.

 The skiing stretches away as far as the eye can see, across the peaks of the Hohe Salve, Zinsberg, Eiberg, Brandstadl, Hartkaiser and Choralpe.
 But a big plus here for families and groups of mixed ability is that this area uniquely combines grandeur and vastness with accessibility.
-The energetic and enthusiastic intermediate can comfortable tackle most of what’s on offer – and feel a huge sense of achievement from covering such big distances.
+The energetic and enthusiastic intermediate can comfortably tackle most of what’s on offer – and feel a huge sense of achievement from covering such big distances.

 The Ski Welt falls into two main sectors, with the skiing of Söll, Itter, Hopfgarten, Brixen and Westendorf in the east, and that of Ellmau, Scheffau and Going to the west.
 The linking point is the Zinsberg.
 The area linking Zinsberg and the Eiberg can get crowded, particularly in the afternoon when people are anxious to return towards their home village.